MrPixle2022/Documentaion/Js/React/Hooks.md

 ### useEffect(effect, dependenciesArray):

-the `useEffect` hook allows you to run code when the component is [rerendered, mounted, unmounted] from the dom, the `effect` is a function that will be called each time the hook in invoked.
+the `useEffect` hook allows you to run code when the component is [rerendered, mounted, unmounted] from the dom, the `effect` is a function that will be called each time the hook is invoked.

 the `dependenciesArray` [**optional**] are the states [values that might change] that will invoke the hook when they change